Our Delivery Driver Insurance policy has you covered

 In that split second, your business activities have caused injury to a third party.
 It is you who they will be looking to sue for damages.

 Why do I need Delivery Driver Insurance?

 Legal costs can add up quickly.
 Like we discussed in the scenario earlier, a potential claim can arise in a split second.
-Moreover, as a delivery driver you’re driving from one suburb to another, 10 times over and all in one day’s work.
+Moreover, as a delivery driver you’re driving from one suburb to another, 10 times over and all in a days work.
 Because of this, there are endless situations that could result in a crash, an injury, a loss of your clients products and more.
-Therefore, as a business owner it’s your responsibility to ensure you have an insurance policy that is tailored to these risks.
+Therefore, as a business owner, it’s your responsibility to ensure you have an insurance policy that is tailored to these risks.
 Otherwise, your business, home and livelihood will be at risk.